leela-zero/leela-zero/CLOUD.md

 How to manually restart an instance after it has been stopped due to scheduled maintainance :

-As explained earlier, Preemptible instances are much cheaper but can't last more than 24 hours, and can be stopped sooner (frequent).
+As explained earlier, Preemptible instances are much cheaper (60% less) but can't last more than 24 hours, and can be stopped sooner (frequent).

 This case is not at all a problem though, because, every time the instance is stopped by preemtpible use or deleted by yourself, the managed instance group will immediately and continuously automatically keep trying to recreate and restart our instance in any of the subregions(zones) we selected earlier that have a Tesla V100 available,, until it succeeds.
 You don't have to do anything at all for that.